Dekker Dreyer: Music

-Dreyer is known musically as Phantom Astronaut and his first EP, Lucid, was released in 2019 as a virtual reality visual album with Good Men Project saying, "The experience evokes a mash-up of Twin Peaks and 2001 with a Sigur Ros soundtrack produced and remixed by Massive Attack".
+Dreyer is known musically as Phantom Astronaut.

 Phantom Astronaut's Gravity + Time (2020) explores genetic history and his Forbidden Science of the Western States Album (2021) explores atomic-age paranoia through environmental samples.

 Dreyer works with Danish American ambient and Nordic folk musician The Seawolf and appears on his EP Ginnungagap.

 Fiction Writing

 Dreyer's literary work includes authoring the short story anthologies, Cyberpunk is Dead: Long Live Cyberpunk, Dark Astronomy, Body Horrors, Demonology Lessons, and the novella The Tea Goddess.
 He is credited as having coined the term ecopunk in 2010, being one of the first authors in the genre which is now widely accepted as Solarpunk.
 In comics, Dekker is a writer and illustrator, His work includes Mondo Atomic, which retells the stories of Plan 9 from Outer Space, Robot Monster, and other B movies in a contemporary way.

 His comic anthology Seven Deadly Sins critiques the role of technology in modern society.

 In 2022 he launched a TikTok account dedicated to short fiction which attracted over ten million views and over one hundred thousand followers in the first month.